NM Freemason

 Why this next: Records drift when the Secretary thinks his work is just note-taking instead of preserving what the Lodge actually decided and did.

-What it opens: Once the office is understood that way, minutes, rolls, and correspondence all begin to support one another.
+What it opens: Once the office is understood that way, minutes, rolls, and correspondence all begin to support one another, and the handoff to the next brother can start before the desk changes hands.

 Open the Secretary path